vizag-tech/vizag.tech/rohini/README.md

 ##### What I did till now?
 Worked in product companies for more than a decade.
 My [linkedIn](https://linkedin.com/in/rohinikumarbarla) profile.
 Co-founded a successful startup [Apxor](www.apxor.com)
-Made a few hundreds of people capable of the computer science field.
+Made a few hundreds of people capable of developing quality software.

 ##### What services do I offer?